kbanta11/absinthe-assignment-api/README.md

 yarn install
 ```

-### 3. Set Up Environment Variables
+### 3. Set Up Vercel Postgres Database
-Create a .env.local file in the root of your project and add the following environment variables:

-env
-Copy code
-DATABASE_URL=your-vercel-postgres-connection-string
+Follow the Vercel Postgres Quickstart (https://vercel.com/docs/storage/vercel-postgres/quickstart) to set up your Postgres database on Vercel.
+Once set up, you will get the connection string for your database.

+1. Go to your Vercel project dashboard.
+2. Navigate to the "Storage" section and create a new Postgres database.
+3. Follow the instructions to set up the database.
+4. Copy the connection string provided by Vercel.

 ### 4. Create Database Tables
 Run the following script to create the necessary tables in your PostgreSQL database: